 How to Tell If Your Cat Is Going Blind

-• Eye discomfort (redness, tearing, squinting) is a same-day concern, not a wait-and-see detail.
+• Eye discomfort (redness, tearing, squinting) is a same-day concern, not wait-and-see.

-• Home support is mostly about stability: consistent furniture, clear paths, and sensory landmarks.
+• Home support is mostly stability: consistent furniture, clear paths, night-lights, and sensory landmarks.

 • A veterinary exam distinguishes ocular, retinal, and neurologic causes and guides next steps.

-When people ask how to tell if your cat is going blind, they’re usually noticing a small mismatch: the cat who used to glide through a room now hesitates at a doorway, or misjudges a jump that once looked effortless.
-Vision loss can arrive gradually, or it can feel sudden because cats compensate quietly until they can’t.
-What matters most is pattern and context—what changed, how fast, and whether there are signs of pain or illness alongside it.
+To tell whether your cat is going blind, watch for a small mismatch: a cat who used to glide through a room now hesitates at a doorway or misjudges a once-effortless jump.
+Vision loss can creep in gradually, or feel sudden because cats compensate quietly until they can't.
+What matters most is pattern and context — what changed, how fast, and whether there are signs of pain or illness alongside it.

-Start by separating three buckets: navigation changes (bumping, getting “stuck,” reluctance on stairs), interaction changes (startles easily, misses toys, avoids eye contact), and eye changes (redness, tearing, cloudiness).
-Some causes are primarily eye-based, like glaucoma, which can be painful and urgent (McLellan, 2011).
-Others are retinal or neurologic, where the eyes may look normal while the brain or retina struggles to process vision (Falzone, 2011).
+Sort your observations into three buckets: navigation changes (bumping, getting 'stuck,' reluctance on stairs), interaction changes (startles easily, misses toys, avoids eye contact), and eye changes (redness, tearing, cloudiness).
+Some causes are eye-based, like glaucoma, which can be painful and urgent (McLellan, 2011).
+Others are retinal or neurologic, where the eyes look normal while the retina or brain struggles to process sight (Falzone, 2011).
+Log what you see, when, the lighting, and whether it's worsening — that record helps your vet move from suspicion to diagnosis faster.

 Behavior Shifts That Suggest Your Cat May Be Compensating